CSforALL RPP

 Numerous African American and Hispanic Students with disabilities are confronted with systemic and policy-based challenges preventing access to K-12 STEM-related and computer science education.
 In addition, the African American and Hispanic Students with Disabilities in the Computer Science Research Alliance conducted an NSF-funded study to understand teachers’ perceptions of district and school policies and practices that hinder the participation of African American and Hispanic students with disabilities in computer science education in Central Texas.
 The project’s first research study fills a critical gap in the literature concerning the systemic barriers affecting African American and Hispanic students with disabilities in K12 computer science education.

 Moreover, the Changing Expectations CSforALL RPP conducted a second research study to understand ways to broaden participation in computing by creating opportunities for African-American and Hispanic students with disabilities to learn to design AI voice chatbots for social justice.
-The 3-year implementation of this new curriculum focused on social justice in computing.
+The year 3 implementation of this new curriculum focused on social justice in computing.
 Results of that NSF-funded research study suggest that both teachers and their students saw value in learning computer science through the AI chatbot for social justice course that was specifically designed for African American and Hispanic students with disabilities.
 Given that the majority of prior research had focused on using existing CS curricula and programming environments to meet the needs of students with disabilities, this study shows that targeted curricula that are focused on social justice issues for students of color with disabilities could shift how teachers and their students engage in CS.
 One of the interesting findings of the study was that Mr. Wood believed that when it comes to social justice, CS should highlight both algorithmic biases, such as those present in facial recognition technologies, and use CS as a tool for civic engagement.
 This is the exact kind of thing Yadav and Heath argued for in their paper, which focused on justice-oriented computer science education.
 Specifically, the authors argued that CS needs to center criticality that prepares students "by interrogating the role of CS in the design and deployment of technologies that harm and oppress Black and Brown communities".
 Similarly, Yadav, Heath, and Hu suggested that we should prepare students to use CS as a tool for participation and change in their communities using citizen science practices.
 Another finding that emerged from this study was how Ms. Boone believed that CS provided students with disabilities with opportunities that were not afforded to them in any other class and increased their self-confidence.
 This is similar to the finding from Israel and colleagues who found that students with disabilities do not feel judged (by a computer) in CS classes in ways that humans may judge them in other courses.

 The Changing Expectations CSforALL RPP has been successful in cultivating engagement, identity, and a sense of belonging in computing for African American and Hispanic students with disabilities.
 We also supported these students to develop competencies in inclusive and diverse artificial intelligence education.
 African-American and Hispanic students with disabilities attribute the curricula on designing AI voice chatbots for social justice and the learning environment to helping them grow as artificial intelligence learners and developers.
 However, for these interventions to be sustainable in diversifying the AI field and creating diverse representation among AI developers, support must be made available from AI tech corporations and K12 education resources.